Closings and cancellations following the September 11 attacks: North American airspace

 The entire airspaces of the United States and Canada were closed ("ground stop") by order of FAA National Operations Manager Ben Sliney (who was working his first day in that position) except for military, police, and medical flights.
 The unprecedented implementation of Security Control of Air Traffic and Air Navigation Aids (SCATANA) was the first unplanned closure in the U.S.; military exercises known as Operation Skyshield had temporarily closed the airspace in the early 1960s.
-Domestic planes were diverted to the nearest available airport.
-All non-military flights needed specific approval from the United States Air Force and the FAA.
-There were only a few dozen private aircraft which received approvals in that time period.
-Civil Air Patrol's aerial photography unit was the earliest non-military flight granted approval.
+Domestic planes were diverted to the nearest available airport, and grounded passengers and planes were searched for security threats.
 United Airlines cancelled all flights worldwide temporarily.
-Grounded passengers and planes were searched for security threats.
-Amtrak was closed until 6pm on September 11, but by September 13 it had increased capacity 30% to deal with an influx of stranded plane passengers.
 President George W. Bush was transported to a secure location via Air Force One.

-Many incoming international flights were diverted to Atlantic Canada to avoid proximity to potential targets in the US and large cities in Canada.
-Some international flights that departed from South America were diverted to Mexico, however its airspace was not shut down.
+Many incoming international flights were diverted to Atlantic Canada to avoid proximity to potential targets in the United States and large cities in Canada.
+Some international flights that departed from South America were diverted to Mexico, as its airspace was not shut down.

+During the closure of American airspace, there were only a few civilian flights which received special approval to fly from the FAA, such as the Civil Air Patrol's aerial photography unit which conducted aerial surveys of the damage to New York.

 On Thursday night, the New York area airports (JFK, LaGuardia, and Newark) were closed again and reopened the next morning.
 The only traffic from LaGuardia during the closure was a single C-9C government VIP jet, departing at approximately 5:15 p.m. on the 12th.

-Civilian air traffic was allowed to resume on September 13, 2001, with stricter airport security checks, disallowing for example the box cutting knives that were used by the hijackers.
+Civilian air traffic was allowed to resume on September 13, with stricter airport security checks, disallowing for example the box cutting knives that were used by the hijackers.
 (Reinforcement of cockpit doors began in October 2001, and was required for larger airlines by 2003.)
 First, stranded planes were allowed to fly to their intended destinations, then limited service resumed.
 The backlog of delayed passengers took several days to clear.

 Due to a translation error, controllers believed Korean Air Flight 85 might have been hijacked.
 Canadian Prime Minister Jean Chrétien and U.S. authorities ordered the United States Air Force to surround the plane and force it to land in Whitehorse, Yukon and to shoot down the plane if the pilots did not cooperate.
 Alaska Governor Tony Knowles ordered the evacuation of large hotels and government buildings in Anchorage.
 Also in Alaska at nearby Valdez, the U.S. Coast Guard ordered all tankers filling up with oil to head out to sea.
 Canadian officials evacuated all schools and large buildings in Whitehorse before the plane landed safely.